 Wrong.
 When John Paul II, who was the pope of 2005, was entombed, an ominous timing elapsed on the Earth.
 A solar eclipse happened.
 The solar eclipse by itself is not unique, but what is unique is that he had called it to happen and, according to him, after St. John Paul II, Malachy only scribes two other names, and then, he names no other.
 Chief concern: What happens next?
 The answer can be read in the history ebook, Alert: For The Times, Book of Secrets.

-Nevertheless, referring to the time period involving the solar eclipse of 2005, the last 60 years, which includes the eclipse of 2005, St. Malachy, is not 80 or 90% correct the last 60 years, but 100%, and of all the popes in the history of the papacy, there has existed only one–let me repeat–only one pope associated with a solar eclipse.
+Nevertheless, referring to the time period involving the solar eclipse of 2005, the last 60 years, which includes the eclipse of 2005, St. Malachy has not been 80 or 90% correct the last 60 years, but 100%.
+And, of all the popes in the history of the papacy, there has existed only one–let me repeat–only one pope associated with a solar eclipse.
 What timing.

 Rest assured, there is more than meets the eye, and you can read about it in Alert: For The Times, Book of Secrets.
 One must, however, be prudent and not go after willy-nily entries of fabricated stories, for there exist many, many who don’t wish you to learn the secrets of history.
 Certain sources, for example, cite that he was to be interred on a different day but some in the Vatican changed it to April 8 as it enabled a timeframe when the world would be found facing an eclipse.
 That can be a stretch, but St. Malachy earns his name in our contemporary world upon the birth of John Paul II on May 18, 1920–that is not invented–during an eclipse and designated by Malachy–nearly 8 centuries before–to become Pope–and that too was not invented, for it actually happened.
 The above are only footprints to what lies ahead.

 You can’t have a closer association than that.
 It is eerie, but like it or not, it is true.
-The history ebook, Alert: For The Times, Book of Secrets, is quite intricate and informative at over 700 pages.
-It is in the final stages of an update.
+The history ebook, Alert: For The Times, Book of Secrets, is quite intricate and informative at over 300 pages.
+The wonderful volume has ceased being prepared, for it is now available.
+See menu under home in the Shop Page.

 The prophecies of St. Malachy are being known, moreso now than at any other time, because of the timing of Benedict’s resignation.
 What shall we look for?
 August of 2017 brought another disturbance in the sky, a great American solar eclipse.